aksio-insurtech/release-action/README.md

 | Minor | New capabilities has been added |
 | Patch | Bug fixes |

+If none of these labels are present, it doesn't consider this to be a release and will not produce a GitHub release and returns the property of `should-publish` with `false`.

 It runs the following steps:

 | Name | Description |